 The simple definition of “hard water” is the amount of dissolved calcium and magnesium present in water itself.
 The more dissolved minerals, the harder the water.
 In general, hard water tends to be a big problem in certain parts of the country such as the Southwest or the Midwest due to the amount of limestone (rich in calcium and magnesium) present in groundwater.

 For the area surrounding Chicago, most of tap water comes from Lake Michigan, the Fox and the Kankakee Rivers—as well as groundwater from aquifers.
-(The headquarters of Restore My Water is located in Elgin, IL, with the primary water source being the Fox River.
+(The headquarters of Restore Water Solutions is located in Elgin, IL, with the primary water source being the Fox River.
 A recent article by the Chicago Tribune detailed the various water sources in the local area in detail.
 We’ve attached a screenshot of the map.)

 Some might ask – isn’t surface water – that is, water out of a lake or river – relatively soft?
 The answer is yes, but the hardness factor comes in when water comes into contact with subterranean minerals such as rocks or limestone.
 As water passes through, it picks up the hard-water minerals along the way.
 The longer the water travels through these elements, the harder it becomes as it goes to your local water treatment plant.